-The Restriction of the Use of Certain Hazardous Substances in Electrical and Electronic Equipment Regulations 2012 (SI 2012/3032) entered into force on the 2 January 2013, transposing the requirements of Directive 2011/65/EU.
+The Restriction of the Use of Certain Hazardous Substances in Electrical and Electronic Equipment Regulations 2012 (SI 2012/3032) entered into force on January 2nd, 2013, transposing the requirements of Directive 2011/65/EU.
 Brexit issues were fixed with The Waste and Environmental Permitting Etc. (Legislative Functions and Amendment Etc.) (EU Exit) Regulations 2020 (S.I.
 2020/1540) and The Hazardous Substances and Packaging (Legislative Functions and Amendment) (EU Exit) Regulations 2020 (S.I.
 2020/1647).

 OPSS has been appointed by Defra to enforce the regulations in Great Britain and Northern Ireland.
-Detailed information is available on the official website Guidance Regulations: restriction of hazardous substances (RoHS) (last updated 8 April 2022) which also includes on special guidance documents regarding on the regulations as they apply to equipment being supplied in or into Great Britain as well as in Northern Ireland.
+Detailed information is available on the official website Guidance Regulations: restriction of hazardous substances (RoHS) (last updated April 8th, 2022) which also includes on special guidance documents regarding on the regulations as they apply to equipment being supplied in or into Great Britain as well as in Northern Ireland.

 Since its EU Exit, UK has already adopted some of the amendments made to the EU RoHS Directive.
 Subsequent to The Restriction of the Use of Certain Hazardous Substances in Electrical and Electronic Equipment (Amendment) Regulations 2021 (S.I.
 2021/422) and The Restriction of the Use of Certain Hazardous Substances in Electrical and Electronic Equipment (Amendment) (No. 2) Regulations 2021 (S.I.
-2021/1395), in March 2022 the secretary of state published the draft statutory instrument The Restriction of the Use of Certain Hazardous Substances in Electrical and Electronic Equipment (Amendment) Regulations 2022.

-This Regulation reflects the recent amendments to the EU RoHS implemented by Delegated Directives 2021/1980/ EU, 2021/1979/EU and 2021/1978/EU.
-In terms of content, new specific and time-limited exemptions for phthalates in certain components as well as in spare parts for the repair or refurbishment of medical devices are to be granted and will added as entries 97 to 99 of Table 1 in Annex A2 of the RoHS Regulations (see G/TBT/N/GBR/46).
-Final date for comments was 15 May 2022.
-The proposed date of entry into force is 1 July 2022.
+2021/1395).
+On June 9th, 2022, the secretary of state published the latest amendment The Restriction of the Use of Certain Hazardous Substances in Electrical and Electronic Equipment (Amendment) Regulations 2022 (S.I.
+2022/622) which entered into force on July 1st, 2022.
+It reflects the amendments to the EU RoHS implemented by Delegated Directives 2021/1980/EU, 2021/1979/EU and 2021/1978/EU (new specific and time-limited exemptions for phthalates in certain components as well as in spare parts for the repair or refurbishment of medical devices).
+Meanwhile, EU RoHS was amended further by Commission Delegated Directives published on February 24th, 2022.